23 simple ways to increase ecommerce conversions

 12. Progress indicators

 Giving people an idea of how far, or not, they are through the checkout can help avoid unnecessary bounces.
-Be wary though, list too many steps and it might have the opposite effect so think about condensing the steps in your checkout into a maximum of three.
+Be wary though, list too many steps and it might have the opposite effect so think about condensing the steps in your checkout although the number of steps may depend on the complexity of what you are selling and the simplicity of each of those steps.

 13. Multiple payment methods